 The Employment Commission report of 1842 on Children in Mines and Factories.
 This partial extract of names of people from specified mines in Glamorgan giving evidence was contributed by Steve Keates

-Report (1842) by Rhys William Jones, Esq., on the Employment of Children and Young Persons in Monmouth and the Pontypool and Merthyr Districts, Blaenavon and Clydach Iron Works near Abergavenny, Nantyglo and Beaufort, Sirhowy and Ebbw Vale, Tredegar and Rhymney and Bute Iron Works in the County of Monmouth, Dowlais, Penydarran and the Aberdare Iron works near Merthyr Tydvil, Cwmavon Iron, Tin and Copper works and the Collieries and the Oakwood Collieries, near Port Talbot.
+Report (1842) by Rhys William Jones, Esq., on the Employment of Children and Young Persons (web site disappeared) in Monmouth and the Pontypool and Merthyr Districts, Blaenavon and Clydach Iron Works near Abergavenny, Nantyglo and Beaufort, Sirhowy and Ebbw Vale, Tredegar and Rhymney and Bute Iron Works in the County of Monmouth, Dowlais, Penydarran and the Aberdare Iron works near Merthyr Tydvil, Cwmavon Iron, Tin and Copper works and the Collieries and the Oakwood Collieries, near Port Talbot.
 The Iron Works in Bridgend, Neath and Swansea, The Copper Works at Swansea and Llanelly, and the Collieries in the Western part of Glamorgan and Carmarthenshire, and on the State, Condition and Treatment of such Children and Young Persons.
 It lists the name, age and place of employment of every individual interviewed by the commissioners in their compiling of the report - some hundreds of names.
 Infomation about the South Wales Coalfield Collection can be found at the S.W.C.C website

 Evidence to the House of Lords Committee on the state of Agriculture 1837.
 An exercise by Steve Keates to illustrate the average costing of running a Glamorgan farm in the Vale of Glamorgan in the years 1790, 1813 and 1833.
 The data is derived/adapted from the accounts of comparative expenses given as evidence to the Select Committee, House of Lords on the State of Agriculture.
 PP Vol V (464) pp 66-69